mozilla/experimenter/docs/experimenter/rollouts.md

     end
 ```

-## Pause (Approve/Reject) + manual rollback
+## Disable (Approve/Reject) + manual rollback

-A live rollout pause request is approved in Experimenter and rejected in Remote Settings, but the Remote Settings rollback is handled manually before Experimenter can recover the rejection reason.
-The rollout remains Live and returns to Idle.
+A live rollout disable request is approved in Experimenter and rejected in Remote Settings, but the Remote Settings rollback is handled manually before Experimenter can recover the rejection reason.
+The unpublish change is rolled back, so the rollout remains Live and published in Remote Settings.

 ```mermaid
   sequenceDiagram